 The summer is flying by!
-We’re about to watch fireworks, wave our American flags, and for some of us, we’ll soon be shopping for school supplies and getting ready to put our children back on the bus.
+Temperatures are rising, we’ve watched fireworks and for some of us, we’ll soon be shopping for school supplies.
 In the meantime, though, we’ve entered a new fiscal year.

 Do you feel a fresh start coming on?

 Here are a few new fiscal year resolutions to consider for your new nonprofit year: